Ileana Ramírez Romero

-Please join us for a conversation with Ileana Ramírez, Director of Programs at Fundación Cisneros in Caracas and Founder of Tráfico Visual.
-This informal discussion on the Venezuelan and Latin American cultural scene will be moderated by curator Vic Brooks.
+A conversation with Ileana Ramírez Romero, director of Tráfico Visual.
+This informal discussion on the Venezuelan and Latin American cultural scene will be led by curator Vic Brooks.

-Ileana Ramírez Romero has directed the Fundación Cisneros Seminar since 2017.
-The Seminar is held in Caracas, Venezuela and was created in 2011 to encourage the multidisciplinary study of culture and modern and contemporary art in Latin America.
+As Director of Programs at Fundación Cisneros in Caracas, Ramírez directed the Fundación Cisneros Seminar 2017-19.
+The Seminar is held in Caracas, Venezuela, and was created in 2011 to encourage the multidisciplinary study of culture and modern and contemporary art in Latin America.
 The seventh edition Disruptions: Dilemmas Regarding the Image in Contemporaneity was conceptualized and presented by Ramírez in 2018.
 She has also promoted educational projects and initiatives such as the artists residency program in Caracas and the Art in Context talks series.

 Ramirez earned a degree in law from Andrés Bello Catholic University (UCAB) but her affinity to visual culture and arts led her to develop an extensive professional career in the art scene.
 She was Coordinator of Programming at Centro de Arte Los Galpones and Coordinator of Exhibitions at Sala Mendoza.
 At the end of 2017, with the cultural office of the Spanish Embassy in Venezuela, Ramírez organized the Seminario de Crítica de Arte.
 Ramírez has organized numerous interviews and meetings between individuals in the local and international artistic communities.